Overview

 🚗 Getting There

 Moc Chau is 200km from Hanoi on Highway 6, approximately 4 hours by bus or 4.5 hours by motorbike.
 Buses run from My Dinh bus station in Hanoi directly to Moc Chau town.
-From the town centre, the main tea hill areas are 2-8km away by motorbike - Lung Cuong hill is the most visited and signposted, while the wider plateau roads offer less-visited plantations.
-Renting a motorbike in Moc Chau town (around 150,000 VND/day) is the most practical way to explore the scattered hills.
+The main tea hill areas are 10km from town centre by motorbike.
+Renting a motorbike in Moc Chau town (around 150,000 VND/day) is the most practical way to explore the scattered hills across the plateau.

 What to Expect